royalwang/lodash-rs/CONTRIBUTING.md

 - Join the Rust community Discord
 - Read the Rust documentation

-Thank you for contributing to lodash-rs! 🦀
+Thank you for contributing to rust-lodash! 🦀